kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 Key difference between interface versions:

 - [v1alpha2](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/kubelet/pkg/apis/dra/v1alpha2/api.proto)
-interface provides resource claim information to kubelet plugin on one at a time basis. **NB! v1alpha2 will be deprecared, switch to v1alpha3**
+interface provides resource claim information to a kubelet plugin one at a time. **NB! v1alpha2 will be deprecared, switch to v1alpha3**
 - [v1alpha3](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/kubelet/pkg/apis/dra/v1alpha3/api.proto)
 interface provides information about all resource claims of a pod that belong to a particular driver in a single call.
 This way the kubelet plugin of this driver can consider all